 Currently, Dr. Chan serves her profession on a national level by working on several committees for the American Optometric Association, of which less than 250 optometrists in the country are asked to serve on a national level.
 These committees include the AOA Workforce Study Group and the Federal Relations Committee.
 Dr. Chan currently serves as Chair for the Research Information Committee with the American Optometric Association, a committee that studies the workforce supply and demand of optometry in the United States.
-Dr. Chan also serves as the New Mexico Director and is currently President-Elect for the Great Western Council of Optometry, which is the regional representation for her profession, representing the 12 states west of the Rocky Mountain chain.
+Dr. Chan also serves as the New Mexico Director and is currently Immediate Past President for the Great Western Council of Optometry (GWCO), which is the regional representation for her profession, representing the 12 states west of the Rocky Mountain chain.
 Dr. Chan regularly represents New Mexico in the House of Delegates of the American Optometric Association and has done so for the last 15 years.
 Dr. Chan served on the Board of Advisors for the Review of Optometry publication, Women In Optometry.
-Dr. Chan is also a diplomate of the American Board of Optometry.
 Dr. Chan helped bring the Vision Awareness patch to the Girl Scout Trails of New Mexico and also developed the My First Eye Exam Exhibit for the Explora Children's Science Museum in Albuquerque.
 She continued her work with Explora and will be debuting an Optometry Exhibit in the X-Studio of Explora in 2023.
-She currently serves as President of her son's school's parent association.
+She currently serves as a division Vice President for her children's school's parent association.
 Her philanthropic involvement and academic excellence exemplifies Dr. Chan's continual dedication and commitment to her profession and community.